Knee Pain Overview

 - The infrapatellar bursae are located underneath the patella.

 Home Care for Knee Pain

-Inflammation is the body?s physiologic response to an injury.
+Inflammation is the body's physiologic response to an injury.
 In treating many types of knee pain, a common goal is to break the inflammatory cycle.
 The inflammatory cycle starts with an injury.
-After an injury, substances that cause inflammation invade the knee, which causes further injury, which leads to further inflammation, and so on.
+After an injury, substances that cause inflammation invade the knee to assist in healing.
+However, if the injury and subsequent inflammation is not resolved, inflammation can become a chronic issue, leading to further inflammation and additional injury.
 This cycle of inflammation leads to continued or progressive knee pain.
 The cycle can be broken by controlling the substances that cause inflammation, and by limiting further injury to tissue.

 Some common home care techniques for knee pain that control inflammation and help to break the inflammatory cycle are protection, rest, ice, compression, and elevation.
 This regimen is summarized by the memory device PRICE.